jp7677/hellocoreclr/README.md

 For a nice programming experience I'm using Visual Studio Code with the following extensions:
 > C#, tslint, standardjs, stylelint, HTMLHint, Wallabyjs for Visual Studio Code, markdownlint, Spelling and Grammar Checker

 Note that Wallabyjs is a commercial extension.
-Furthermore hinting style sheets doesn't work yet out of the box, see <https://github.com/shinnn/vscode-stylelint/issues/8>.
 Use the following command to set up required node packages for these extensions if you haven't installed them globally.

 ```bash